METHODOLOGY

 How we source

-We scrape active listings every 72 hours from Finca Raíz, Metrocuadrado, and Ciencuadras.
-We dedupe across portals where the same unit is posted at different prices, normalize neighborhood names that vary in spelling and accent across sources, and verify each listing is still live before it surfaces.
+We scan Medellín's property portals daily, plus the bank-owned portals and off-market inventory that doesn't get aggregated anywhere foreigners can find it.
+We dedupe where the same unit gets posted at different prices, normalize neighborhood names that vary in spelling and accent across sources, and verify each listing is still live before it surfaces.

 Active listings only.
 We do not republish stale inventory, and we retire listings that go dark on the source portal.